Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Hopf-Galois structures and Skew left braces

-Thus the dihedral extension $ L/K $ admits three Hopf-Galois structures for which the corresponding regular $ G $-stable subgroup of $ \Perm(G) $ is cyclic. \end{example}

-In example \ref{example_D_3_HGS} we have described the cyclic groups $ N_{c} $ using two generators, following \cite{By04} and \cite{AB20}; we will continue to adopt this slightly unconventional notation in order to relate our results to the results of those papers.
+In Example \ref{example_D_3_HGS} we have described the cyclic groups $ N_{c} $ using two generators, following \cite{By04} and \cite{AB20}; we will continue to adopt this slightly unconventional notation in order to relate our results to the results of those papers.

 If $ N $ is a regular $ G $-stable subgroup of $ \Perm(G) $ then we refer to the isomorphism class of $ N $ as the {\em type} of the corresponding Hopf-Galois structure.
-For example: the previous example provide us with Hopf-Galois structures of type $C_6$ on a dihedral extension.
+For example: the previous example provides us with Hopf-Galois structures of cyclic type on a dihedral extension of degree $ 6 $.

-Various authors have enumerated and described the Hopf-Galois structure admitted by a Galois extension with prescribed Galois group $ G $ by determining all of the regular $ G $-stable subgroups of $ \Perm(G) $; see for example \cite{Ko98}, \cite{By04}, \cite{Ze19}.
-These investigations have also led to the development of more general methods for creating families of regular $ G $-stable subgroups of $ \Perm(G) $: see for example \cite{Ch13}, \cite{CRV16}, \cite{KT20}.
+In \cite{By96} Byott shows that the question of determining all regular $ G $-stable subgroups of $ \Perm(G) $ that are isomorphic to a given group $ N $ is closely related to the question of determining all regular subgroups of the holomorph $\Hol(N)$ of $N$, where $ \Hol(N) = N \rtimes \Aut(N) $, that are isomorphic to $ G $; the latter is often an easier problem since $ \Hol(N) $ is a smaller group that $ \Perm(G) $.
+Various authors have enumerated and described the Hopf-Galois structure admitted by a Galois extension with prescribed Galois group $ G $; see for example \cite{Ko98}, \cite{By04}, \cite{Ze19}.
+Others have developed more general methods for creating or describing families of regular $ G $-stable subgroups of $ \Perm(G) $: see for example \cite{Ch13}, \cite{CRV16}, \cite{KT20}.
 We will describe some of these constructions in more detail in subsequent sections.